gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 $ pip install --upgrade gradio
 ```

-## Quickly loading from Ollama or any "OpenAI API compatible" endpoint
+## Quickly loading from Ollama or any OpenAI-API compatible endpoint

 If you have a chat server serving an OpenAI API compatible endpoint (skip ahead if you don't), you can spin up a ChatInterface in a single line.
 First, also run `pip install openai`.
 Then, with your own URL, model, and optional token: